Ichraknaceur/ai-engineer-technical-test-develop/README.md

 rate) and labels the disused quarry `inactive`.
 Materials F1 (0.79) is the weakest axis: the model occasionally splits or merges material categories (e.g.
 "crushed stone" + "building stone" vs. a single "limestone"), which the synonym map only partially absorbs.
-Grounding is 100% — every emitted value cites a quote — though evidence-to-value *alignment* can still be loose (see [Known Limitations](#known-limitations)).
+Grounding is 100%, every emitted value cites a quote, though evidence-to-value *alignment* can still be loose (see [Known Limitations](#known-limitations)).

 ### Run it